Little League Bat Regulations

 New bats that conform to the USABat standard have different weight distribution and a different barrel diameter than previous bats.
 Because of this, manufacturers are advising that all players be properly fitted for their new bat.

 USABat-standard bats are available from all major manufacturers and at all major sporting goods outlets.

 Bats that meet the USABat standard will carry this mark:

 For more information...

 USABat Approved Bat List.
 Please note: new bats are being made every week, so this list will evolve over time.
 Also note that many manufacturers are using the same model names as earlier years' bats that were not USABat-standard approved.
-Make sure any new bat you buy for use in 2018 and forward carries the USABat logo (or the BBCOR logo for use in the Juniors division).
+Make sure any new bat you buy for use in 2018 and forward carries the USABat logo (or the BBCOR logo for use in the Intermediate and Seniors divisions).